 There are three common types of shipping practices retailers use that come along with seller-arranged shipping; let’s break them down:

-- Free Shipping- Is just like it sounds and you are likely familiar with already.
-Free shipping is more readily offered on our B-Stock Supply marketplace.
+- Free Shipping- Is just like it sounds and you are likely familiar with it already.
+Free shipping can be found more on our B-Stock Supply marketplace.
 However, you will find that only a small handful of our private marketplace retailers (ex.
 Walmart and Costco) offer this option to buyers on the B-Stock platform.